u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/manage_deals/control_bills.rst

    :alt: Draft bill should be paid field status.

 .. note::
-   If the total quantity of products from a purchase order has not been received, Odoo only includes the products that *have* been received in the draft vendor bill.
+   If the total quantity of products from a purchase order has not been received, Thrive Bureau ERP only includes the products that *have* been received in the draft vendor bill.

 Draft bills can be edited to increase the billed quantity, change the price of the products in the bill, and add additional products to the bill.
 If this is done, the :guilabel:`Should Be Paid` field status will be set to :guilabel:`Exception`.
-This means that Odoo notices the discrepancy, but doesn't block the changes or display an error message, since there might be a valid reason for making changes to the draft bill.
+This means that Thrive Bureau ERP notices the discrepancy, but doesn't block the changes or display an error message, since there might be a valid reason for making changes to the draft bill.